bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/feature-flags.md

 - **strimzi-operator-namespace**: Strimzi operator namespace
 - **strimzi-operator-package**: Strimzi operator package name
 - **strimzi-operator-sub-channel**: Strimzi operator subscription channel
+- **strimzi-operator-version** The version of the Strimzi operator to install.
+If set, DesiredStrimziVersion in kafka_request will updated with this value.
+Otherwise value reported from kas-fleetshard operator will be used
 - **kas-fleetshard-operator-cs-namespace**: kas-fleetshard operator catalog source namespace
 - **kas-fleetshard-operator-index-image**: kas-fleetshard operator index image name
 - **kas-fleetshard-operator-namespace**: kas-fleetshard operator namespace